jelkner/TeacherCSP/_sources/CSPNameTurtles/FuncAndProc.rst

    Some Python books don't make a distinction between procedures and functions and will call both of these functions.
 In this book we are using **function** only for named code that returns a value and **procedure** for named code that doesn't return a value.

 .. fillintheblank:: 5_2_1_LetterC_fill

-    .. blank:: 5_2_1_LetterC
-        :correct: ^c$|^C$
-        :feedback1: ('.*','Try to follow the directions as if you are the turtle')

    What letter (like A and D) will the program below draw in block style when you click on the Run button?

+   -    :^c$|^C$: Correct!
+        :.*: Try to follow the directions as if you are the turtle

 .. activecode:: Turtle_C
     :nocodelens: